ballerina-platform/ballerina-dev-website/learn/guides/visual-studio-code-extension/debugging.md

 ### Ballerina `launch.json` Attributes

-The auto-generated `launch.json` file consists of three main configurations namely, `Ballerina Debug`, `Ballerina Test`, and `Ballerina Remote`.
-Each configuration supports different attributes and those attributes can be identified with the help of IntelliSense suggestions (`⌃Space`).
+The auto-generated `launch.json` file consists of three main configurations named `Ballerina Debug`, `Ballerina Test` and `Ballerina Remote`

+Each configuration supports a different set of attributes, which will be provided via IntelliSense completion suggestions.

 The following attributes are mandatory for all configurations.